kintone-labs/kintone-ui-component/docs/document_en/docs/guides/comparison-v0-v1.md

 ```

 ---
-#### Improved the convenience by allowing more properties for modification
+#### Improved the convenience of the part sequence
 ---
 In v0, the specifications of each part are lined up vertically by default, and CSS is required to be adjusted in the same order.

 ![v0](assets/v0_search_box.png)

-- Style must be adjusted
+- style must be adjusted
 ```
-// Use text and a button side by side text.element.style.float = 'left';
+// Use text and button side by side text.element.style.float = 'left';
 button.element.style.float = 'right';
 ```

 In v1, the internal specifications are being restructured, and most of the components are side by side by default, so no additional adjustment is required.
-(For convenience, some components will have a default height. ）
+(For some components, the default value is set to vertical for convenience.）

 ![Search box](assets/v1_search_box.png)

 ---
 #### Restructured the component property
 ---
-In v1, the properties of each component are scrutinized, and the properties have been restructure after careful review.
+In v1, the properties of each component are scrutinized, and the properties have been restructured after careful review.

-For example, when a new entry is added in v1, `id`  You can add an id to a component by using the property.
+For example, you can add an id to the component by using `id` property that is newly added in v1.
 You can then use the id to retrieve the element.

-- Code in v0
+- v0 Code
 ```
-// Process to prevent proliferation bugs if (document.getElementById('my_index_text') !== null) {
+// Process to prevent growth bugs if (document.getElementById('my_index_text') !== null) {
   return event;
 }